yukuku/kotlin-web-site/docs/topics/arrays.md

 ## Use arrays with variable number of arguments

 In some cases it is useful to be able to pass a variable number of arguments to a function without having to define the number of arguments in advance.
 In Kotlin you can use the `vararg` parameter for this.
-If you want to pass your arguments to a function as the contents of an array, use the _spread_ operator (`*`).
+If you want to pass your variable number of arguments to a function as the contents of an array, use the _spread_ operator (`*`).
 The spread operator passes each element of your array as individual arguments to your chosen function.

 ```kotlin